“Pink Martini is a rollicking around-the-world musical adventure … if the United Nations had a house band in 1962, hopefully we’d be that band.”

 , and Manic Pixie Dream Girl

-In 2011 China Forbes announced that she was taking a sabbatical from Pink Martini because she needed surgery on her vocal cords.
-The band will continue with guest vocalists during Forbes' temporary absence.
-The first of these, 1969
+In 2011 China Forbes announced that she was taking a sabbatical from Pink Martini because she needed surgery on her vocal cords (she has since returned).
+The band continued with guest vocalists, including the collaborative album 1969

 Examples of Tropes Seen In Pink Martini's Work